 During the quarter ended June 30, 2014, we entered into agreements with substantially all holders of our 2013 Unit Notes and 2013 Unit Warrants to amend certain terms of the notes and the warrants to essentially conform them to the 2014 Unit Notes and 2014 Unit Warrants.
-We treated the amendments as an extinguishment of debt for accounting purposes.
-Accordingly, since the fair value of the amendments and warrants exceeded the carrying amount of the original notes, we recognized non-cash losses on the extinguishment of debt in the aggregate amount of \$526,200 attributable to the amendments.
+We reated the amendments as an extinguishment of debt for accounting purposes.
+Accordingly, since the fair value of the amended notes and warrants exceeded the carrying amount of the original notes, we recognized non-cash losses on the extinguishment of debt in the aggregate amount of \$526,200 attributable to the amendments.
 We also recognized an additional \$241,800 as a non-cash loss on extinguishment of debt as a result of the promissory note, shares of our common stock and warrants issued to Icahn School of Medicine at Mount Sinai in settlement of stem cell technology license maintenance fees and reimbursable patent prosecution costs during the quarter ended June 30, 2014.

 We allocated the proceeds from the self-placed private placement sales of Series B Preferred Units to the Series B Preferred and the Series B Warrants based on their relative fair values on the dates of the sales.
 The difference between the relative fair value per share of the Series B Preferred, approximately \$4.05 per share, and its Conversion Price (or stated value) of \$7.00 per share represents a deemed dividend to the purchasers of the Series B Preferred Units.
-Accordingly, we have recognized a deemed dividend in the aggregate amount of \$256,200 in arriving at net loss attributable to common stockholders for the quarter ended June 30, 2015 in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss included in Part I of this Report.
-Further, we have recognized \$213,300 representing the 10% cumulative dividend payable on our Series B Preferred as an additional deduction in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss.
+Accordingly, we have recognized a deemed dividend in the aggregate amount of \$256,200 in arriving at net loss attributable to common stockholders for the quarter ended June 30, 2015 in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss.